Soto-J/front-end-mentor-challenges/3-column-preview-card-component/README.md

 ### What I learned

-Added CSS custom properties (Color).
+- Added CSS custom properties (Color).

 ### Continued development

-Will like to come back and make component more responsive
+- Will like to come back and make component more responsive
+  - Remastered using BEM
 ## Author

 - Website - [John Soto](https://github.com/Soto-J)